codevogel/svelte-db-portal/tutorial/0-setup/README.md

 You'll be prompted with a few options.

-- [ ] Choose a template: Select `Skeleton project` for a minimal setup.
+- [ ] Choose a template: Select `SvelteKit Minimal project` for a minimal setup.
 - [ ] Use TypeScript syntax: Choose `Yes`, as we will be using TypeScript in this project.
 - [ ] For plugins, check:
     - [ ] `ESLint`, a linter for JavaScript and TypeScript code.